auth0/docs/articles/appliance/cli/backing-up-the-appliance.md

 ## Restore a Backup

-To restore a backup, please contact Auth0 for assistance.
+To restore a backup, please open up a ticket requesting assistance via the [Auth0 Support Center](https://support.auth0.com/).